The first time was in the early 1990's when I saw a segment about a race called the Langtown supercross I saw it on the TV show Moto world on ESPN.

-This one segment showed everything that's currently missing in the sport and exactly what is needed to grow the sport all in one short segment.
+This one segment showed everything that's currently missing in the sport and exactly what is needed to grow the sport all in a short segment.

-The smaller the track the lower the speed so the severity of injuries is less.
-This fixes a lot of issues within the sport!
-Overall it would help it to grow because after a while many of the people that start on small bikes like this will want to go faster and will move up to bigger bikes and bigger tracks, its the perfect stepping stone that we don’t have right now. its a win win win!
+Overall this would help the sport grow because more people will start riding, and after a while many of the people that start on small bikes like this will want to go faster and will eventually move up to bigger bikes and bigger tracks, its the perfect stepping stone, something that we don’t have right now. its a win win win!

 I believe that this would be a big hit in American suburbia.